 Here are a few of my favorite ways to save while shopping and still load up on tasty and healthy foods.

-Sure, bagged salad mixes are convenient, but they are expensive and may go from crisp and fresh to wilted to decidedly slimy in a heartbeat.
+Sure, bagged salad mixes are convenient, but they are expensive and may go from crisp and fresh to wilted and decidedly slimy in a heartbeat.
 Opt for purchasing heads of lettuce instead, and make your very own mixes.

 Try mixing up romaine, radicchio, red leaf, escarole, or any other head lettuce that is looking fresh.
 You can store your mix in a gallon with a zipper in your crisper.